kangli-bionic/prep-step-2/part1-enumerables/reduce.md

 Nor does one need to combine elements.
 The accumulator is simply a variable available throughout the iteration that's reassigned after each iteration.
-In Step 1's sixth practice assessment we wrote a method that determined the longest word in a string.
+In Step 1's sixth practice assessment, we wrote a method that determined the longest word in a string.
 Here's the original solution and one using `reduce`:

 ```ruby